August 1, 2025

 Subject: Interested in the position of social media marketer in [company name]

 As far as my personal education goes, I have completed my Bachelor's in Computer Science and Master's in Brand Marketing.
-When I started as an early adopter in the social media space, I was not sure of how it worked.
-But I grew my proficiency with time.
+When I started as an early adopter in the social media space, I was not sure how it worked, but I grew my proficiency over time.

 I cross-collaborated with product and engineering teams to learn about new releases and how we can leverage them for consumer acquisition.
 The results unraveled an impressive conversion rate optimization of over 3% in the last GTM launch alone.
 I am highly interested in this full-time position that will help me achieve a successful future and career growth.

-If donned with the opportunity, I will bring my skills on board, along with my penchant for growth, and help the team touch new heights!
+If given the opportunity, I will bring my skills and penchant for growth to the team and help it reach new heights!

 Best regards